Jashan-randhawa/Library_Managment_System/README.md

 # Runs on http://localhost:5000
 ```

-Open http://localhost:5000 and log in with the admin credentials.
+Open http://localhost:5000 and log in.

+> **Running on Replit?** The project includes `.replit` and `start.sh` which launch MongoDB, the backend, and the frontend in one step via the **Start application** workflow.
+A default admin account is auto-seeded at startup.

 ---